humanapi/connect-client/README.md

 This purpose of this library is to spawn https://hapi-connect.humanapi.co within your application.

-We recommend you use version 2.0.0+ since version 1.3.1 has been deprecated and support for it will be removed in 6 months, although it will continue to work in the meantime.
+We recommend you use version 2.0.0+ since version 1.3.1 has been deprecated and support for it will be removed in July 2020, although it will continue to work in the meantime.

 ## Installation